05 Apr The Paradox of Mourning Saving Your Life and How to Find Joy Again

 The weirdest thing with addiction is that although it’s ruining your entire life, you still feel pissed off about giving it up.

 I ended up quitting not to save my life, but because I didn’t seem to die anytime soon and I couldn’t live with mortifying myself anymore.
-The last time I drank, I was kicked out from a club during a work event.
+The last time I drank, I was kicked out of a club during a work event.
 It wasn’t even “that bad” compared with other drunken episodes, but now it hit home to me that it would never get any better, only worse.

 In my mind, I fast-forwarded my life.
 I saw that it wouldn’t matter how hard I worked to create something of value because I would just screw it up anyway.
 Unless I gave up drinking – so that’s what I did.